-While people in all genres and styles sing tunes that are created by someone else, a cover means that you have created a version that gives the song a new feel because of the way you sing and perform it.
+While people in all genres and styles sing tunes created by someone else, a cover means that you have created a version that gives the song a new feel because of how you sing and perform it.

 While the original song has a full instrumental production, the cover version can be done acapella, with piano, with guitar, or even using the song's instrumental version.
 Your interpretation of the song can still be unique based on your vocals, not the music.

 Related Post: How To Make A Cover Song Your Own When Singing

-For example, this was popular in the 1940s and 1950s for example with Paul Williams' 1949 hit tune "The Hucklebuck" and Hank Williams' 1952 song "Jambalaya" which was the cover version.
+For example, this was popular in the 1940s and 1950s, with Paul Williams' 1949 hit tune "The Hucklebuck" and Hank Williams' 1952 song "Jambalaya", which was the cover version.
 This was seen as "covering up" or taking the profit of a popular song to spotlight your own version.

 Many original songs created by African Americans were "covered" (and therefore covered up) so that white artists and bands could take the credit and spotlight for the hits that were made.

 While cover songs give a new interpretation to the original, a remake takes it a step further and creates a fully different production with new elements and ideas presented.

-A remake can loosely use some of the original song's ideas, but make it so that there is enough originality with the song's instrumentation and lyrics to where it feels like more than just a cover.
+A remake can loosely use some of the original song's ideas but make it so that there is enough originality with the song's instrumentation and lyrics to where it feels like more than just a cover.

-Covers can be uploaded to streaming services like Spotify and Apple music, but you will need a distributor like Distrokid who can cover certain rights agreements for you.
+Covers can be uploaded to streaming services like Spotify and Apple music, but you will need a distributor like Distrokid, who can cover certain rights agreements for you.
 The license you will need is called a compulsory mechanical license.

-Cover songs are also hard to upload to a site like Youtube due to copyright limitations.
-Some copyright owners don’t mind YouTube covers, while others require you to get that mechanical license through a company like the Harry Fox Agency, which can be costly for an independent artist.
+In contrast, others require you to get that mechanical license through a company like the Harry Fox Agency, which can be costly for an independent artist.

 Related Post: Here are some good songs that are in the public domain that you can cover without copyright limitations.

-If you are ever in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.